Varnish - Classic Collector

 cache_system: "varnish"

-cache_cluster: "varnish_on_k8s_CHANGEME"- Enter in values for the following parameters (marked
+cache_cluster: "varnish_on_k8s_CHANGEME"- Enter the values for the following parameters (marked

 CHANGEME